 In a Florida State University study titled A Skills-Based Analysis of the World-Class Purchaser, Larry C. Giunpiero, Ph.D., found that negotiation skills were crucial in achieving an organization’s goals of improved quality, price delivery, and service.
 A procurement director who has mastered the art of negotiations is able to collaborate and creatively develop negotiation plans, strategies, and actions which result in strong but fair negotiations.
 The ability to develop alternate plans which result in mutually beneficial outcomes is a highly desired skill among procurement directors and is highly sought after in procurement job candidates.

 In a situation where the stakes are high for both parties, an adversarial relationship is often the default position.
 However, many procurement directors today are leaning toward a more relational approach.
 It can be argued that access to data and information in the sourcing process allows for more transparency.
 A poker face and stereotypical negotiation tactics aren’t going to work any longer.
-To achieve a high success rate, several negotiations skills are required.
+To achieve a high success rate, several negotiation skills are required.

 Procurement Negotiation Skills Every Director Must Have

 As a negotiator, your role involves influencing and persuading others to agree to your terms.
 You cannot negotiate favorable supply contracts on behalf of your firm if you are not a good communicator.
 You must have the ability to effectively communicate the needs of your company to your suppliers.
 Keep in mind that you are the bridge between your company and its suppliers and therefore, you need to maintain a steadfast communication link.

 Great communication involves effective listening as well as speaking.
 Watch for clues and opportunities during the other party’s presentation and use those points in your negotiation.
 What are the other party’s needs?
 If you can help meet their needs while satisfying your own party’s needs, you’re on your way to a successful deal.